kekyo/scheme-cd-ripper/README.md

 For example:

-- `"{album}/{tracknumber:02d}_{safetitle}.flac"`: This is the default definition and should be appropriate in most cases.
-It creates subdirectories named after the album and places FLAC files within them, each named with the track number and track title.
+- `"{albummedia}/{tracknumber:02d}_{safetitle}.flac"`: This is the default definition and should be appropriate in most cases.
+It separates multi-disc releases into disc-specific directories.
 - `"store/to/{safetitle}.flac"`: Of course, you can also add a base path and always store it within that.
 - `"smb://nas.yourhome.localdomain/smbshare/music/{safetitle}.flac"`: Scheme CD ripper supports GNOME GIO, so you can also specify a URL to save directly to a remote host (Required GVfs configuration.)